sbdtu5498/DS2ALGO/README.md

-# DS2ALGO
+# SEQUENTIAL DSALGO
-**DS2ALGO (Data Structures &amp; Sequential Algorithms in Golang) -** This repository is created for educational purpose, primary with the motive to share your knowledge and can be leveraged by anyone who wish to do so.
+**SEQUENTIAL DSALGO (Sequential Data Structures and Algorithms in Golang) -** This repository is created for educational purposes, primarily with the motive to share your knowledge, and can be leveraged by anyone who wishes to do so.
 That said, contributions are most welcome.
 Let's learn and teach together!